 But other sparkling water fountains can be found in different districts, mostly in public parks: the first one was inaugurated in 2010 in the Jardin de Reuilly (near the nice pedestrian pathway called Promenade Plantée), others more recently in Parc André Citroën, or along the Canal St-Martin…

-You can check a map of these sparkling water fountains here.
+You can check a map of all Parisian drinking fountains here.

 Of course that sparkling water does not come from a local natural spring, it is simply water from the main network in which CO2 is added just below the fountain.
 Since the best temperature to add CO2 is 7°C, the water supplied in these fountains is very cool, so it is really a great delight on a hot summer day!